dart-lang/site-www/src/_articles/language/mixins.md

 title: "Mixins in Dart"
 description: "Mixins let you implement functionality once and use it in multiple classes."
 written: 2012-12-18
-updated: 2016-08-25
+updated: 2018-06-29
 category: language
-obsolete: true
 ---

 _Written by Gilad Bracha <br>
-December 2012 (updated August 2016)_
+December 2012 (updated June 2018)_

-This document describes mixins in Dart.
-We have relaxed some of the restrictions of early implementations; this document describes the current state of play.
+This article provides a brief theoretical presentation of the evolution of mixins in Dart.

+Feature evolution notes:

+- Support for `--supermixin` is being rescinded in Dart 2.
-Dart 1.13 and greater supports mixins that can extend from classes other than `Object`, and can call `super.method()`.
+- Dart 1.13 and greater (< Dart 2) supports mixins that can extend from classes other than `Object`, and can call `super.method()`.
 This support is only available by default in the Dart VM and in Analyzer behind a flag.
 More specifically, it is behind the `--supermixin` flag in the